SnowySummer/Random-Number-Generator/README.md

 ## About

-This repo contains a compilation of random number generators.
+A C library containing a compilation of random number generators.

 ## RNG